tazeenq/team27_project/README.md

 **7. How can we iterate on our design to address feedback and make iterative improvements?**<br><br>
 I can iterate on my design in the following way (I did not have time to do this for now):
-- Handling the class imbalance by using tools like SMOTE or creating a balanced subset of the data.
+- Handling the class imbalance by using tools like SMOTE or creating a balanced subset of the data (I tried to do this, but it was taking too long with trial/error).
 - Enhancing features by incorporating engineered features like combining age and product category.
-- Validating metrics by improving precision for high spenders by fine tuning hyperparameters.
+- Validating metrics by improving precision for high spenders by fine tuning hyperparameters (trying different values for n_neighbors, for example).

 **8. What best practices can we follow to promote inclusivity and diversity in our visualization design?**<br><br>
 Some of the inclusivity and diversity practices that I have tried to apply to this project are:
 - Using color palettes that are accessible to those with color vision deficiencies.
-- Avoiding overloading the report with graphs and text, clearly labeling sections and detailing what is in each section.
+- Avoiding overcrowding the report with graphs and text, clearly labeling sections and detailing what is in each section.
 - Providing contextual information in plots, including labels, legends, and more.
 - Using different types of visualizations to cater to differences in expertise of the readers.

 **9. How can we ensure that our visualization accurately represents the underlying data without misleading or misinterpreting information?**<br><br>
-I've ensure that the visualizations are accurately representative of the data by:
+I've ensured that the visualizations are accurately representative of the data by:
 - Validating data processing steps (sometimes manually), making sure that the results are not skewed.
 - Providing normalized scales for numeric features.
 - Clearly labeling axes and including summaries of preprocessing steps in comments.